ActivityWatch/docs/src/getting-started.rst

    .. group-tab:: Windows

       .. note::
-         Autostart is set up automatically by the Windows installer and for Arch Linux by the AUR package (if your desktop environment supports `XDG Autostart <https://wiki.archlinux.org/index.php/XDG_Autostart>`_).
+         Autostart is set up automatically by the Windows installer.
+    .. group-tab:: macOS
+       You can automatically start ActivityWatch when you log in by [adding it to your Login Items](https://support.apple.com/guide/mac-help/open-items-automatically-when-you-log-in-mh15189/mac).
    .. group-tab:: Arch Linux

       .. note::
-         Autostart is set up automatically by the Windows installer and for Arch Linux by the AUR package (if your desktop environment supports `XDG Autostart <https://wiki.archlinux.org/index.php/XDG_Autostart>`_).
+         Autostart is set up automatically for Arch Linux by the AUR package, if your desktop environment supports `XDG Autostart <https://wiki.archlinux.org/index.php/XDG_Autostart>`_.

+         You can set up autostart in other environments by adding [`dex`](https://archlinux.org/packages/extra/any/dex/) (to enable XDG autostart) or simply `aw-qt` to whatever place you put your startup applications (i3 config, etc).

    .. group-tab:: Ubuntu